About the CACC

 The CACC adopted its current logo from a design submitted by Royal Rooster Design of Iowa.
 In 2009, the CACC commissioned seperate logos for each conference sport and in 2010 added championship tournament logos for all sports.
 A 50th Anniversary Logo was created for the 2011-2012 academic year.
 The logos are trademarked through an agreement with Strategic Marketing Alliance (SMA) to protect and market the CACC marks.

 The Conference office staff has also grown.
 Bob Oliver became the CACC's first full-time Commissioner in January, 2004.
-He was succeeded by current Commissioner Dan Mara on July 1, 2006.
-The position of Assistant Commissioner/Strategic Communications was created in July, 2005 and the Associate Commissioner post was added, with the the help of an NCAA Strategic Alliance Marching Grant, in 2008.
+He was succeeded by current Commissioner Daniel Mara of Waterbury on July 1, 2006.
+The position of Assistant Commissioner/Strategic Communications was created in July, 2005 and the Associate Commissioner post was added, with the the help of an NCAA Strategic Alliance Marching Grant, in 2007.
 A part-time position for Internal Operations was added in June, 2012.
 The CACC Office has been located in New Haven, CT since the hiring of the first full-time commissioner.

 Off the court and field, the CACC and its student-athletes take pride in the balance between academics and athletics.
 The CACC finished third nationally among Division II Conferences for the graduation rate of its student-athletes, according to the latest NCAA report.
 Furthermore, the conference established its inaugural All-Academic team in the fall of 2004 and the number of names on the list continues to grow each year.
 The CACC honored 285 scholar-athletes in 2010-2011.